Which is the better business decision?

 Should I hire a Managed Service Provider or Independent IT Contractor?

-When it comes to choosing the right service provider, one must know the difference.
-As the name itself suggests, managed IT service providers are typically professional firms with expertise and experience to provide IT support that to improve functionality and coordination between various aspects of your business.
+In order to choose the right type of third-party for your firm, you will want to understand the pros and cons of each.
+As the name itself suggests, managed IT service providers are typically professional firms with the expertise to provide comprehensive IT support across various aspects of your business.
 Independent contractors are sole agents who operate on their own schedule.
 They are essentially, a “business of one”.

-- The nature of work or employment is as such that often independent contractors are used for short-term, focused on providing services that are unavailable in the organization currently and are needed on an urgent basis.
-Whereas managed IT service providers have a long-term relationship with the employers and their mode of work is more interlinked and heavily integrated with company.
+- The nature of work or employment is as such that often independent contractors are used for the short term, focused on providing services that are unavailable in the organization currently and are needed on an urgent basis.
+On the other hand, managed IT service providers have a long-term relationship with the employers and their mode of work is more interlinked and heavily integrated with the company.

-- IC are engaged for work in accordance with agreements and contracts only where as managed IT service providers are bound by organization’s personnel policies, employee handbook and employment-at-will doctrine.
+- Independent IT contractors are engaged for work in accordance with agreements and contracts only, whereas managed IT service providers are bound by the organization’s personnel policies, employee handbook and employment-at-will doctrine.

-- While IC may be hired for a specialized area of work, managed IT service providers work on a broader range of services and are there to facilitate in every facet of work and daily operations of an organization.
+- While independent contractors may be hired for a specialized area of work, managed service providers work on a broader range of services and are there to facilitate in every facet of work in the daily operations of an organization.

-- Your ability to fire an IC is restricted by the terms written in the agreement with the IC.
-Choosing to do so will be going directly against and considered a breach of contract.
-Such a situation never ends well in the court.
+- Your ability to fire an independent contractor is restricted by the terms in your written agreement with them.
+A decision to separate in violation of the terms is considered a breach of contract.
+Such a situation never ends well in court.

 More reasons to hire a Managed IT Service Provider

-When opting for a managed IT service providers, employers can be rest assured as their new employees bring in the following advantage frothier business:
+When opting for a managed IT service provider, your business can secure the following advantages:

-- A fixed monthly payment plan makes monthly cost highly predictable.
+- A fixed monthly payment plan with a managed service provider makes monthly cost highly predictable.
 This makes it easier to plan your business budget as you grow.

-- Services are flexible.
-The pay-as-you-use model means that you can easily scale your business’s IT resources according to your changing needs.
+- If you opt for a pay-as-you-go model, you can easily scale your business’s IT resources according to your changing needs.

-- Expertise in disaster recovery and fringe benefits like web hosting, security features, and email accounts, etc.
+- You get support with disaster recovery and fringe benefits like web hosting, security features, and email accounts, etc.

 Consider your long-term goals

 Many businesses and organizations take strict measures when opting for service providers.
-However, if you are planning on rapidly scaling your business or complementing its long-term growth while ensuring that your top talent is focused on strategic initiatives rather than day-to-day IT operations, then a managed IT service provider is the right choice.
+However, if you are planning on rapidly scaling your business while ensuring that your top talent is focused on strategic initiatives, then a managed IT service provider is the right choice.
 Likewise, independent contractors offer cost-effective solutions for managing short-term IT requirements.